Causal inference for N-of-1 trials: Conclusion

 \subsection{Future work}

 In this work, we only considered certain specific data generating processes.
 Several other causal models are possible.
 For example, we considered a specific treatment assignment function where treatment status is assigned repeatedly over time, according to a fixed treatment schedule.
 Our treatment assignment mechanism covers all possible treatment sequences for a finite time interval, and therefore is compatible with other designs of randomized N-of-1 trials in finite time.
 However, it does not cover all possible treatment sequences for time that grows to infinity, such as when treatment is randomized at any time point \cite{Bojinov2019} or the paired cycle design is used \cite{Senn2024}.
 Furthermore, we only briefly considered designs compatible with adaptive N-of-1 trials where treatments are assigned over time as a function of previous treatments, covariates and outcomes.
 Moreover, we have assumed full compliance and ignored issues related to loss to follow-up or missing data.
-These complications can be integrated into our framework, if additional information about key variables is available.
+Our work can accommodate these complications, if additional information about key variables is available.